rithram/fbfc/README.md

 # Flyhash Bloom Filter Classifier

-Code for the Fly Bloom Filter Classifier and the scripts for running the experiments presented in the paper
+Code for the Fly Bloom Filter Classifier (FBFC) and the scripts for running the experiments presented in the paper

 ## Setting up environment